Faisal bin Khalid Al Saud (born 1954): Early life and education

 Prince Faisal was born in Riyadh in 1954.
-He is the youngest son of King Khalid.
-His mother is Sita bint Fahd Al Damir, who died at the age of 90 in Riyadh on 25 December 2012.
-Faisal bin Khalid studied elementary and middle schools in Jeddah, and studied high school at the Institute of the capital Riyadh model.
+He is the youngest son of former King Khalid and Sita bint Fahd Al Damir, who died at the age of 90 in Riyadh on 25 December 2012.
+Faisal bin Khalid studied elementary and middle schools in Jeddah, and high school at the Institute of the capital Riyadh model.
 He completed his undergraduate studies at the College of San Mateo.

 Career

 Prince Faisal was former deputy governor of Asir Province.
 He was appointed to this post in August 2003.
 His tenure lasted for four years.
 He was appointed governor of Asir Province on 16 May 2007.

 He is chairman of the King Khalid Foundation.
 He is a member of the Allegiance Council.
 Faisal bin Khalid was also one of the advisors at the Crown Prince Court.
 In other words, he was one of the advisors of Crown Prince Nayef.
 The other two advisors of the Crown Prince were Mohammed bin Fahd and Mishaal bin Abdullah.